alexeygrigorev/data-science-interviews/theory.md

 **What is the ROC curve?
 When to use it? ‍⭐️**

 ROC stands for *Receiver Operating Characteristics*.
-The diagrammatic representation that shows the contrast between true positive rate vs true negative rate.
+The diagrammatic representation that shows the contrast between true positive rate vs false positive rate.
 It is used when we need to predict the probability of the binary outcome.

 <br/>